PsuAstro528/lab7/README.md

 # Astro 528 Lab 7

-For this lab you will be submitting jobs to the Roar Collab computer cluster that is part of Penn State's [Advanced CyberInfrastructure (ACI)](https://ics.psu.edu/computing-services/system-specifications/).
-The class has already been using Roar Collab in previous labs.
-We've used developed code and run it interactively using the BYOE JupyterLab environment and Pluto servers provided for the class.
+For this lab you need to submit jobs to the Lynx cluster and can't use your own computer.
+While the class has already been using Lynx Collab in previous labs, we've used it mostly interactively using the JupyterLab environment and Pluto servers provided for the class.
 These are very helpful for code development, data visualization and small scale tests of your code, including a few processors.
 However, the real power of having access to a computer cluster is being able to access dozens or hundreds of processor cores.

 A typical science application is to run run dozens, hundreds or even thousands of similar calculations.
 For that, scientists need to be able to automate their calculations via scripts.
 Those scripts will also tell the computer cluster (technically the *resource manager* and the *scheduler*) the information necessary to assign you jobs to a computer that has the requested configuration and to schedule that in a fair way given all the other jobs that haven submitted.

-## Exercise 1:  Using the ICDS-ACI Roar Clusters
+## Exercise 1:  Using an ICDS Clusters (Lynx or Roar Collab)
 #### Goals:
 - Submit a batch job via Slurm
 - Read and write data from batch job